 Similar in design to the Outsunny, the Coldcreek also has many of the same great features, like two basins and a removable faucet.
 It also has plastic covers to go over the basins to provide more counter space.
 This is especially useful for gourmet camp chefs that need to chop lots of vegetables, but it’s also handy for basic storage space when the camp kitchen is not in use.

-Overall Coldcreek Outfitter’s sink provides little advantage over a table sink like the Outsunny.
+Overall, Coldcreek Outfitter’s sink provides little advantage over a table sink like the Outsunny.
 It’s the same amount of counter space, albeit slightly taller, more weight, and a higher price tag.
-It could be a solid choice though if you’re worried about durability as this camp sink is rock solid.
+It could be a solid choice if you’re worried about durability, as this camp sink is rock solid.

-This camp kitchen has all the basic features though: washbasin, countertop, and storage; they’re just assembled differently from what most campers are used to.
-The basin has no running water or drainage, so it’s no different than washing your dishes in a very small bucket.
+This camp kitchen has all the basic features: washbasin, countertop, and storage; they’re just assembled differently from what most campers are used to.
+The basin has no running water or drainage, so it’s no different than washing your dishes in a tiny bucket.
 That’s not going to cut it with serious camp chefs.

 The counter space has a metal windscreen surrounding it, which is actually pretty useful for cooking on a gas camp stove.
 It’s not a feature you see very often either.
 There’s even a small opening in the windscreen for your propane tank’s hose.
 With a stove occupying most of the counter space, there’s really nowhere to do any kind of food prep.
 You’ll need to do your chopping on a picnic table.

-The storage space beneath the countertop can be useful, but the fabric walls aren’t very durable and will get dirty with dust and food debris.
-Most camp kitchens are easy to wipe down, this storage area requires actual scrubbing to get clean.
+The storage space beneath the countertop can be useful, but the fabric walls aren’t durable and will get dirty with dust and food debris.
+Most camp kitchens are easy to wipe down; this storage area requires actual scrubbing to get clean.

 This camp kitchen from Ozark Trails is useful for campers cooking on a stove that doesn’t need running water to do their cleaning.
 These unique features combined with a lower-than-average price tag make this a great option for budget-minded front country campers.

-If you’re an angler, you know how annoying it can be getting your fish cleaned up if there’s not a dedicated fish cleaning station near your lake or river.
+If you’re an angler, you know how annoying it can be to get your fish cleaned up if there’s no dedicated fish cleaning station near your lake or river.
 Fortunately, some of the best table-style camp sinks were designed with anglers in mind.

 The Lifetime fish cleaning table with sink is almost fifty inches long and two feet wide.
 This provides ample room to gut and clean your catch, then fillet it for an evening meal.
 The table also has a “faucet” at one end, which is actually a detachable sprayer nozzle that can connect to a garden hose and the campground’s water supply.
 The fact that it’s detachable makes it much more useful for cleaning a fish.

-However, the washbasin’s depth is just a couple of inches; sufficient for cleaning a fish, but not so useful for dishes, much less for pots and pans.
-The drain on the washbasin is also lacking a downspout, which is found on most other table camp sinks.
-You’ll want to add your own or else water won’t reliably make it into your greywater bucket.
+However, the washbasin’s depth is just a couple of inches, sufficient for cleaning a fish but not so useful for dishes, much less for pots and pans.
+The drain on the washbasin also lacks a downspout, which is found on most other table camp sinks.
+You’ll want to add your own, or else water won’t reliably make it into your greywater bucket.
 If you’re someone that does a lot of food prep, the Lifetime might feel inadequate.

-The Lifetime camp sink makes for a fairly useful fish cleaning station, but it’s not so great for any other kind of food prep.
-Though, if you’re short on space, in your vehicle, or in your gear closet, this is still a solid option.
+The Lifetime camp sink makes for a fairly useful fish cleaning station, but it’s not great for any other kind of food prep.
+Though you’re short on space in your vehicle, or your gear closet, this is still a solid option.

 Similar to the Lifetime, Flash Furniture did not include a drain hose on their fish cleaning table.
-It does have a downspout though, so you can connect any suitably wide hose to it for greywater collection.
+It has a downspout to connect any suitably wide hose to it for greywater collection.